I recommend BoVest to all windsurfers for whom the freedom of movement is essential. Its buoyancy can also be an advantage while water start.

 Inflation is quick and effortless.

-It provides excellent buoyancy once the front and rear chambers are inflated.
+The vest provides excellent buoyancy once the front and rear chambers are inflated.

 You don’t have to move at all to stay on top of the water.